 A special class of PBG guiding fibers is the hollow core fibers, where the field is confined to an air-filled core.
 Like other PBG fibers, air-core fibers only guide light in a limited spectral region.
 For fibers guiding around 1550nm, a typical bandwidth is ~200nm.
 Outside this region, the fiber core is anti-guiding.

-Guiding light in a hollow-core holds many promising applications like high power delivery without the risk of fiber damage, gas sensors or extreme low loss guidance in a vacuum.
+A guiding light in a hollow-core holds many promising applications like high power delivery without the risk of fiber damage, gas sensors, or extreme low loss guidance in a vacuum.
 Furthermore, this class of fiber has other spectacular properties not found in any other fiber type.
 They are almost insensitive to bending (even at very small bending radii) and they have dramatically reduced sensitivity to Kerr effect (>50), temperature transients (~6.5), and Faraday effect (>10).
-Also, extreme dispersion properties, such as anomalous dispersion values in the thousands of ps/nm/km regime is easily obtained.
+Also, extreme dispersion properties, such as anomalous dispersion values in the thousands of ps/nm/km regime are easily obtained.
 Due to a negligible contribution from the core material (air), the total dispersion of PBG fibers is to a high degree dominated by waveguide dispersion.

 Solid core PBG fibers

 Another special class of PBG guiding fibers is the solid core PBG fibers.
 Here, the field is confined to a solid core and the cladding region typically consists of an array of high index regions embedded in silica material.
 Like other PBG fibers, solid core PBG fibers only guide light in a limited spectral region.
 This filtering effect in combination with a rare-earth-doped core such as Yb makes lasing and amplification possible at new wavelengths with weak fiber gain.
 Also, the combination of a doped solid core PBG fiber and special dispersion properties provides a new route for the laser community.

 Fabrication of PCF, like in conventional fiber fabrication, starts with a fiber preform.
 PCF preforms are formed by stacking a number of capillary silica tubes and rods to form the desired air/silica structure.
 This way of creating the preform allows a high level of design flexibility as both the core size and shape as well as the index profile throughout the cladding region can be controlled.